mindsers/changelog-reader-action/CONTRIBUTING.md

 ### Do you intend to add a new feature or change an existing one?

-* Please ask first ([open an issue][Issues] or [talk about it on gitter][gitter]) before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+* Please ask first ([open an issue][Issues] or [talk about it on the community forum][Forum]) before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 * Please adhere to the coding conventions used in this project (indentation, accurate comments, etc.) and any other requirements (such as test coverage, documentation).

 ### Do you have questions about the source code?

-* Ask any question about how to use Configfile in the [gitter channel][gitter] or on [Stack Overflow](https://stackoverflow.com).
+* Ask any question about how to use Configfile in the [forum category][Forum] or on [Stack Overflow](https://stackoverflow.com).

 ### Do you want to contribute to the Configfile documentation?